 This marsupial has very strong and well-developed hind legs, especially when compared to the small size of its front legs.
 The feet are so large in order to produce the momentum of the jump.
 Its long, muscular tail is also essential for giving the kangaroo the balance it needs during the jump.

-How fast can kangaroos jump?
+How fast can kangaroos run?

-How long and how high can kangaroos jump?
+How long can kangaroos jump?

 Kangaroo jumps can reach a height of 3 meters (9'10''), resulting in a sight like no other.
 Those who have been fortunate enough to observe this animal in its natural habitat are left amazed.
 Again, this will depend on the speed at which the kangaroo is jumping.

 Do you want to know more about Kangaroos?

 If you are passionate about this animal and would like to learn more, we recommend our article on the differences between the kangaroo and the wallaby.
 Also, if you have interest in the kangaroos welfare, it is important to know about protection in their native land.
 While not an endangered animal, wildfires in Australia have decimated some kangaroo populations.
 You can learn more in this video below:

 If you want to read similar articles to How far can a Kangaroo Jump?, we recommend you visit our Facts about the animal kingdom category.